You can usually use a vehicle with foreign number plates without registering or taxing it in the UK if all of the following apply:

 If you stay after your customs relief expires you must register and tax your vehicle in the UK – follow the steps for importing a vehicle.

 If HMRC says your vehicle must be registered and taxed in the UK, contact the Customs, International Trade and Excise (CITEX) team.

 If you’re stopped by the police

-If your car has non-UK number plates and you’re stopped by police, you must show you can use the vehicle in the UK without taxing and registering it here.
+You must show police that you can use the vehicle in the UK without taxing and registering it here, for example proof:

 - of the time you’ve been in the UK (such as a ferry ticket)

 - that your vehicle’s eligible for relief from VAT and duty (such as a customs relief form)